 Price, Capacity & Energy: Upright freezers are more expensive than chest models yet provide less usable storage capacity; a difference of about 10 - 15% less.
 Prices are influenced by capacity and storage systems, as well as convenience features like auto or manual defrost.
 It can be hard to detect whether an upright has self-defrost or not, you'll need to confirm that with the dealer.

-This feature can cost you $100 or more plus it will use more energy, but the convenience is well worth this extra cost.
+This feature can cost you, plus it will use more energy, but the convenience is well worth this extra cost.
 An auto defrost feature in an upright works similar to a refrigerator auto-defrost by cycling off/on to keep the freezer free of ice build-up.

 Convenience Features: Probably the best convenience feature of an upright freezer is the ability to better organize the frozen foods, making it easier to monitor and rotate contents to keep frozen foods current.
 Some upright models have versatile storage systems with adjustable and removable door storage bins, sliding and adjustable shelving and pull out baskets or bins.